TITLE Senior Director of Donor Relations and Special Events

 IMMEDIATE SUPERVISOR Vice President for University Advancement

-The Senior Director of Donor Relations and Special Events holds the primary responsibility for managing scholarship and endowment gifts, the scholarship software for private scholarships, and all aspects of The Founders Club, including organizing and managing the events.
-The Senior Director of Donor Relations and Special Events serves as constituent fundraising liaison to several University areas and prepares written materials, including primary responsibility for the preparation of The Foundation Annual Report and donor recognition signage.
-The Senior Director of Donor Relations and Special Events plans and executes other Foundation and University special events that enable the University to fully realize its mission by meeting special objectives.
+The Senior Director of Donor Relations and Special Events holds the primary responsibility for managing scholarship and endowment gifts to ensure they are utilized following established guidelines, university and IRS rules, regulations and best practices.
+This position oversees the scholarship software for private scholarships on the Springfield and Wes Plains campuses, all aspects of The Founders Club, including organizing and managing the events and privately funded faculty positions.
+This position prepares written materials, including primary responsibility for the content management of The Foundation’s Advancements publication and donor recognition; as well as plans and executes other Foundation and University special events that enable the University to fully realize its mission by meeting special objectives.

 MINIMUM ACCEPTABLE QUALIFICATIONS